tapiab/heimdall/docs/ARCHITECTURE.md

 ## Overview

-Geo Viewer is a desktop application built with Tauri, combining a Rust backend for high-performance geospatial operations with a JavaScript frontend for the user interface.
+Heimdall is a desktop application built with Tauri, combining a Rust backend for high-performance geospatial operations with a JavaScript frontend for the user interface.

 ```
 ┌─────────────────────────────────────────────────────────────┐